 Here are some general points that most photographers I know appreciate:

 - Put your camera bag down out of the way – don’t wear it around the pit where it bangs into everyone.
+(Unless the staff specifically asks you to keep it on for security purposes.)

 - Keep an eye out for other photographers.
 Move around in the pit to allow everyone to get their shots.